 As the most populous state in the nation, it’s no wonder that California is notorious for traffic-jammed roadways.

 With all those cars on the road, a solid auto insurance policy is essential for Golden State drivers of all ages and backgrounds.
 This guide to California car insurance will get you on the right path to the perfect policy for you and your lifestyle.
-From car insurance requirements to cheap car insurance options, we’ve got Californians covered.
+Compare the cheapest and best quotes in California here.

 The Insurify Composite Score is calculated by analyzing multiple factors that indicate the quality, reliability, and health of an insurance company.
 Inputs to the score include financial strength ratings from A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch; J.D.
 Power ratings, Consumer Reports customer satisfaction surveys, mobile app reviews, and user-generated company reviews.
 The following are the top-rated companies that offer car insurance in California.
 For the complete list, see Insurify’s best car insurance companies.